Rules of the Association April 2010

 Rule 14

-All the elected members of the Executive Committee must belong to different Parliaments.
+(2) All the elected members of the Executive Committee must belong to different Parliaments.

-(1) Any elected member of the Executive Committee who is not present at any meetings of the Executive Committee during two successive sessions of the Association under Rule 11(1) will be considered to have vacated his/her seat from the start of the next session or meeting unless the Executive Committee decides otherwise.
+(1) Any elected member of the Executive Committee, who is not present at any meetings of the Executive Committee, during two successive sessions of the Association under Rule 11(1) will be considered to have vacated his/her seat from the start of the next session or meeting unless the Executive Committee decides otherwise.
 A list of those attending shall be prepared at each sitting of the Executive Committee.

 (2) The President shall remind in writing any elected member of the Executive Committee who is not present at any meetings of the Executive Committee during a session of the Association under Rule 11(1) of the provisions of paragraph (1) of this Rule, unless the President has received apologies from the elected member and these apologies have been accepted by the Executive Committee.
-Where apologies have been received and accepted, the relevant session of the Association shall not be counted for the purposes of paragraph 1 of this Rule.
+Where apologies have been received and accepted, the relevant session of the Association shall not be counted for the purposes of paragraph 17(1).

 (1) Candidates for election to the Executive Committee must be nominated in writing in a set form by a time to be laid down by the Executive Committee.
 Such nominations must be accompanied by a formal acceptance by the candidate.